pedroallenrevez/backend-engineering-challenge/README.md

 - Build a python package with a CLI that allows calculating sliding window moving averages of translation events durations.
 - Have proper dev environment, testing, benchmarking, and good code-conduct.
 - Showcase planning, and means of communication.
-- Showcase systems-engineering by implementing the problem as a micro-service, with a message queue, and saving the metric somewhere.
+- Showcase systems-engineering by implementing the problem as a micro-service, with websockets, and saving the metric somewhere.
 - Showcase personal development with Nix.

 ### Non-Goals